mmirwaldt/JavaFeaturesImitatedInExamples/README.md

 * It hasn't been covered by one of the existing examples in order to avoid duplicates
 * It must focus on as few features as possible to keep it simple
-* It must be one representative feature for a group of similar features if they cannot be used at the same time or if each of them alone is very complicated. e.g. streams support 3 different methods for matchers of the same group:
-  allMatch(), anyMatch(), noneMatch()
-  We don't want to have one example for each of them.
-We prefer to select one of them for one example because the other two examples would nearly look like the same. <br/>
-  e.g. one exception to this rule: functions (java.util.function.Function) support andThen() and compose().
-  We can use both methods in one example at the same time because it doesn't really make the example more complicated.
 * It must not be a large program to avoid an abuse of this feature e.g. a stream expression as a program to read out a text file and to find the top ten of the most frequently used words.
 * Similar code must exist to imitate the code for that feature and not be too complicated.<br/> E.g. writing code for